QinxiaoYu/TOPTTP/README.md

 - [Instances_EDP](./Instances_EDP) includes the instances where the profit of each customer exponentially decreases with the arrival time.

-- [InstanceFileFormat.txt](./InstanceFileFormat.txt) describes the file format of instances.
+- [InstanceFileFormat.txt](./InstanceFileFormat.txt) is a description of the text file that defines the network used in each instance.
+  - All the instances are modified based on the Solomon benchmark.
+  - Customer 0 denotes the depot, where all vehicles must start and finish.
+  - L is the

 ## Results